eiffel-community/eiffel-remrem-publish/wiki/markdown/usage/cli.md

 **If you want to change the wait for confirms timeout connected to RabbitMQ to publish messages:** waitForConfirmsTimeout default value is 5 sec.
-If the waitForConfirmsTimeout is less than 1 sec then sometimes it may leads to TimeoutException if channel unable to get acknowledgement within timeout.
+As the waitForConfirmsTimeout value reduces sometimes it may leads to TimeoutException if channel unable to get acknowledgement within timeout.

 ```
 java -jar publish-cli.jar -f publishMessages.json -en mb-exchange -mb hostname -domain publish-domain -mp eiffelsemantics -wcto timeout-in-seconds